-- 7.1 The following constitutes a summary of the determinations relied upon by EPA to establish its jurisdiction and authority to enter into this Agreement.
-None of these determinations shall be considered admissions to any person, related or unrelated to this Agreement, for purposes other than determining the basis of this Agreement or establishing the jurisdiction and authority of the Parties to enter into this Agreement. - A. The United States Department of the Navy is a "person" as defined in Section 101(21) of CERCLA, 42 U.S.C.
-Section 9601(21). - B. The NSA is a "facility" as defined by Section 101(9) of CERCLA, 42 U.S.C.
+7.1 The following constitutes a summary of the determinations relied upon by EPA to establish its jurisdiction and authority to enter into this Agreement.
+None of these determinations shall be considered admissions to any person, related or unrelated to this Agreement, for purposes other than determining the basis of this Agreement or establishing the jurisdiction and authority of the Parties to enter into this Agreement.

+- A. The United States Department of the Navy is a "person" as defined in Section 101(21) of CERCLA, 42 U.S.C.
+Section 9601(21). - B. The Washington Navy Yard is a "facility" as defined by Section 101(9) of CERCLA, 42 U.S.C.
 Section 9601(9), and 10 U.S.C.
-Section 2701 et seq., and is subject to the Defense Environmental Restoration Program. - C. The United States is the owner and operator of NSA as defined in Sections 101(20) and 107(a)(1) of CERCLA, 42 U.S.C.
+Section 2701 et seg., and is subject to the Defense Environmental Restoration Program. - C. The United States is the owner and operator of WNY as defined in Sections 101(20) and 107(a)(1) of CERCLA, 42 U.S.C.
 Sections 9601(20) and 9607(a)(1).
-The Navy is the DoD component charged with fulfilling the obligations of the owner/operator under CERCLA at NSA. - D. There has been a release or a substantial threat of a release of hazardous substances, pollutants, contaminants, hazardous wastes or constituents at or from the Facility. - E. The actions provided for in this Agreement are not inconsistent with the NCP.
+The Navy is the DOD component charged with fulfilling the obligations of the owner and operator under CERCLA at WNY. - D. There has been a release or a substantial threat of a release of hazardous substances, pollutants, contaminants, hazardous wastes or constituents at or from the Facility. - E. The actions provided for in this Agreement are consistent with the NCP. - F. The actions provided for in this Agreement are necessary to protect the public health or welfare or the environment. - G. This Agreement provides for the expeditious completion of all necessary response actions.